Shambhavi2605/llm-book-pipeline/README.md

 ## Future Improvements

-- Add a verification layer to detect hallucinations
 - Build a retrieval-based query system (RAG)
 - Improve semantic chunking using embeddings
 - Add a lightweight interface for interaction